-The Picador Professorship for Literature is a public-private partnership that has been bringing both established and up-and-coming US-American authors to Leipzig for over 15 years.
-Having welcomed over 30 authors, the Picador Professorship is deeply committed to support and celebrate the diversity of US American literature and its many voices.
-Offering both classes and public readings, the Picador professorship enables students and the wider community to participate in a humanities and arts education fitting for a globalized world.
+The Picador Professorship for Literature is a public-private partnership that has been bringing both established and up-and-coming US American authors to Leipzig for over 15 years.
+Having welcomed over 30 authors, the Picador Professorship is deeply committed to supporting and celebrating the diversity of US American literature and its many voices.
+Offering both classes and public readings, the Picador Professorship enables students and the wider community to participate in a humanities and arts education fitting for a globalized world.

 Previous Picador Professors

 Located at American Studies Leipzig and based on a partnership between Holtzbrinck Berlin - Inspire Together, the DAAD, and the Leipzig University, the Picador Guest Professorship for Literature combines elements of a writers-in-residence program, creative writing programs, and university learning.
 It thus also engages in and fosters a vivid exchange about the relationship between literature, language, and culture, especially as they shape society's negotiation of diversity and difference.

 The Picador Guest Professors teach creative-writing and literature classes at American Studies Leipzig and hold readings and similar events for the wider public.
 For more detailed information on the activities of the professorship, please see our News and Events page.

 American Studies Leipzig is very much interested in organizing Picador Professorship Events (readings, round tables, panel discussions, etc.) with local, regional, and national partners.
 If you are interested in inviting the current Picador professor for such events, please contact the American Studies Leipzig Picador Coordinator Annika Schadewaldt (email: annika.schadewaldt(at)uni-leipzig.de, phone: +49 (341) 97 37 334) directly.